fjosw/pyerrors/CONTRIBUTING.md

 cd pyerrors
 git checkout -b feature/my_feature
 ```
-I find it convenient to install the package in editable mode in the local python environment
+It can be convenient to install the package in editable mode in the local python environment when developing new features
 ```
 pip install -e .
 ```
 Please send any pull requests to the `develop` branch.

 ### Documentation
 Please add docstrings to any new function, class or method you implement.
+The documentation is automatically generated from these docstrings.
+The startpage of the documentation is generated from the docstring of `pyerrors/__init__.py`.

 ### Tests
 When implementing a new feature or fixing a bug please add meaningful tests to the files in the `tests` directory which cover the new code.